 As shown on the graphs below, utility adjusted net income and CAP to the PEO and non-PEO NEOs move fairly consistently.
-Utility adjusted net income is the company-selected measure because it is the most important single-year financial performance measure used by the Company to link CAP to Company performance for 2023.
+Utility adjusted net income is the company-selected measure because it is the most important singleyear financial performance measure used by the Company to link CAP to Company performance for 2023.
 It is most important because it is the single-year financial measure that is the most heavily weighted to determine annual incentive compensation payouts for each of the utility NEOs.
-Utility adjusted net income performance determines 40% of annual incentive compensation payouts for the utility officers and 30% of the annual incentive compensation payouts for the utility adjusted net income, is appropriate for the Company's compensation program because the adjustments are used to help ensure comparability year over year and generally reflect items that are outside the control of management or are otherwise special, non-recurring items.
-For more information on the Company's use of utility adjusted net income in the annual incentive program, and how this non-GAAP measure is calculated, see "Executive Compensation - Compensation Discussion and Analysis - Details of Compensation Program" above.
+Utility adjusted net income performance determines 40% of annual incentive compensation payouts for the utility officers and 30% of the annual incentive compensation payouts for Company NEOs.
+Using utility adjusted net income, rather than GAAP net income, is appropriate for the Company's compensation program because the adjustments are used to help ensure comparability year over year and generally reflect items that are outside the control of management or are otherwise special, non-recurring items.
+For more information on the Company's use of utility adjusted net income in the annual incentive program, and how this non-GAAP measure is calculated, see "Executive Compensation - Compensation Discussion and Analysis -Details of Compensation Program" above.